youio/password-manager/README.md

 * `newpasswd [identifier] [password]` : saves the identifier and password in the storage file
 * `getpasswd` : cats out the entire storage file
 * `getpasswd [identifier]` : greps the storage file for the given identifier
+* `editpasswd` : opens an editor for the storage file
-* `editpasswds` : opens an editor for the storage file
+* `editpasswd [identifier]` : opens an editor for the storage file with cursor at the given identifier